Learn your coastal evacuation zone & how to stay safe during coastal storms

 Sign up for Notify NYC

 Notify NYC is the City’s official emergency notification system.
-Receive, free customizable alerts in 13 different languages for emergencies impacting your neighborhood including hurricanes, local mass transit disruptions, traffic delays, and more!
+Receive free customizable alerts in 13 different languages for emergencies impacting your neighborhood including hurricanes, local mass transit disruptions, traffic delays, and more!

-Download the free mobile app today or receive notifications in 13 different languages by signing up at NYC.gov/notifynyc, following us on Twitter at @NotifyNYC (available in 13 languages including @NNYCSpanish and @NNYCChinese) or calling 311 (212-639-9675 for Video Relay Service, or TTY: 212-504-4115).
+Sign up at following us on Twitter at @NotifyNYC (available in 13 languages including @NNYCSpanish and @NNYCChinese) or calling 311 (212-639-9675 for Video Relay Service, or TTY: 212-504-4115).

 What to Do Before a Hurricane